The following opportunity is currently available:

-The Woodrow Wilson School of Public and International Affairs, in collaboration with the Department of Psychology at Princeton University invites applications for a postdoctoral or more senior research position anticipated to begin July 1, 2020.
+The Woodrow Wilson School of Public and International Affairs in collaboration with the Department of Psychology at Princeton University invite applications for a postdoctoral or more senior research position anticipated to begin July 1, 2020.

-Applications are welcome from individuals with a recent PhD degree in Psychology or related disciplines with behavioral and policy relevance.
-The position is offered for one year, with the possibility of a second year appointment, contingent upon funding and satisfactory performance.

-Applications are welcome from individuals with a PhD degree or who expect to receive a PhD degree by September 1, 2020 in Psychology or related disciplines with behavioral and policy relevance is required.
-A background in behavioral decision research or social psychological research is a plus.
+Applications are welcome from individuals with a PhD degree or who expect to receive a PhD degree by September 1, 2020 in Psychology or related disciplines with behavioral and policy relevance.
+A background in behavioral decision research, inequality research, and/or social psychological research is a plus.

 Please submit a CV, cover letter, and contact information for three references.
 This position is subject to the University's background check policy.
 Apply online at: https://www.princeton.edu/acad-positions/position/14661